 This leads into the body of the speech comprised of the specific stories you plan to tell.

-Here are two eulogy examples written by me and we also have a growing and wonderful collection of funeral speeches contributed by site visitors.
+Here are two eulogy examples written by me and we also have a growing and wonderfully diverse collection of 50+ funeral speeches contributed by site visitors from all around the world.

 Go through your first draft reading it aloud as if you were delivering it.
 This helps you make sure that what you've written makes sense.